Supporting someone with a mental illness

 - Set up some boundaries.
 You can do this by deciding how much you can do and how much you want to do.
 Talk to the person you care for and try to agree boundaries together.
 Remember, once you set up these boundaries it is important to stick to them.

 - Talk about the skills the person you care for needs to focus on and agree goals.
 You can agree to show them how to do something and help them with it for a while until they are confident to do it alone.
 An example of this might be doing their own laundry or going to the shops.

 - The person you care for may have support from a Community Mental Health Team (CMHT) or other mental health services.
 You could talk to their ‘care coordinator’ about their care plan.
 You can ask if they are doing anything to help them develop independent living skills.
 If the person is living on their own, you could ask about getting help from an occupational therapist or floating support.

 - You can encourage the person you support to use a personal budget to pay for services that could improve their day to day life.
 A personal budget is when social services assess their social care needs.
 They are then given money which they can choose to spend on services they need.
 Types of services could include computer classes or a gym membership.
 Choosing their own service can improve how they feel about themselves.
 Some services can also improve confidence and help to establish a routine.

 You can find more information about ‘Social Care – Care and support planning’ by clicking here

 How do I encourage the person I care for to eat well and keep active?

-If the person you care for can’t leave the house you can ask them to do cleaning around the house.
+If the person you care for can’t leave the house, you can ask them to do cleaning around the house.
 They can help prepare for meals or do home exercises.
 You can get free exercises on the internet or borrow DVDs from your local library.
-They may not want to do these and find them boring, but it is important to have some routine and responsibilities during the day.
+Also Sport England’s We Are Undefeatable campaign has advice on moving around in the home: